-(1) The accounting officer may -

-(a) Dispense with the official procurement processes established by this Policy and procure any required goods or services through any convenient process, which may include direct negotiations and through the process set out in this paragraph provided that the municipality shall adhere to fair, equitable, transparent, competitive and cost-effective, procurements to the maximum extent practicable.

-(b) Dispense with the official procurement processes established by this Policy only -

-(i) In an emergency;

-(ii) If such goods or services are produced or available from a single provider only;

-(iii) For the acquisition of special works of art or historical objects where specifications are difficult to compile;

-(iv) Acquisition of animals for zoos and/or nature and game reserves; or
+- (1) The accounting officer may - - (a) Dispense with the official procurement processes established by this Policy and procure any required goods or services through any convenient process, which may include direct negotiations and through the process set out in this paragraph provided that the municipality shall adhere to fair, equitable, transparent, competitive and cost-effective, procurements to the maximum extent practicable. - (b) Dispense with the official procurement processes established by this Policy only - (i) In an emergency; - (ii) If such goods or services are produced or available from a single provider only; - (iii) For the acquisition of special works of art or historical objects where specifications are difficult to compile; - (iv) Acquisition of animals for zoos and/or nature and game reserves; or

-(c) Ratify any minor breaches of the procurement processes by an official or committee acting in terms of delegated powers or duties which are purely of a technical nature.

-(2) In compliance with the provisions of paragraph 44(1) the municipality implements individual and class deviations.
+- (v) In any other exceptional case where it is impractical or impossible to follow the official procurement processes; and - (c) Ratify any minor breaches of the procurement processes by an official or committee acting in terms of delegated powers or duties which are purely of a technical nature. - (2) In compliance with the provisions of paragraph 44(1) the municipality implements individual and class deviations.